Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Practical Planning Tips

-- Getting around: A car helps for coves and west-coast beaches; trains/buses work well along the main south-coast towns.
+- Getting around: A car helps for coves and west-coast beaches; trains and buses work well along the main south-coast towns.
+See our ranked car rental guide or compare prices at Faro Airport.
+For toll and driving tips, read our Algarve driving guide.

 - Booking: For July–August and golf peaks, book stays, tee times, and boat tours early.

-- Sustainability: Use marked trails/boardwalks, avoid dune trampling, choose operators with eco-credentials.
+- Sustainability: Use marked trails and boardwalks, avoid dune trampling, choose operators with eco-credentials.